 # AUC 0.3 0.95 0.05 20

-Only with a relatively high CV (compared to the one of AUC) you may face a situation where you have to base the sample size on Cmax.
+Only if the CV of Cmax is substantially higher than the one of AUC, you may face a situation where you have to base the sample size on Cmax.

 previous section ↩︎